pmittaldev/mlops_pipeline/README.md

 ## Running Tests

-To run tests with Poetry:
+To run tests and Linting with Poetry:

 1. **Run Tests**: